aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 **Exercise 2.** In the case of the body in free fall, compare the solution obtained with the forward Euler scheme to the exact solution.
 Check again that the method is first order for a finite time interval.

+**Exercise 3.** Check that the forward Euler scheme is unstable for the case of the body in free fall when $dt$ is large enough so that the product $\lambda dt$ lies outside the domain of stability.
+What is the maximum time step allowed?

 ```python

 ```